Avalara/candidate-project-ui/README.md

 - See response JSON below, note the `"accountDetailsEmailedTo": "your_email@example.com"`
 - Click the https://sandbox.admin.avalara.com/ link in your email and login with your username and temporary password.
 Then reset your password.

-Using the [Tax Rates By Address](https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Free/TaxRatesByAddress/) endpoint, build the following:
+Using data from the [Tax Rates By Address](https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Free/TaxRatesByAddress/) endpoint, build the following UI:
-- Build a UI that calculates the total amount including sales tax Input amount
+- Input amount
-Input address
+- Input address
-Calculate
+- Calculate
-Display an accurate total
+- Display an accurate total